-APPENDIX VII
+APPENDIX V

-Terms of Reference - Quality Committee
+Terms of Reference Quality Governance Committee August 2014

-- 1. Authority - 1.1 The Quality Committee is constituted as a Standing Committee of the Trust Board of Directors (the Board).
-Its constitution and terms of reference shall be set out below and subject to amendment when directed and agreed by the Board. - 1.2 The Committee is authorised by the Board to obtain outside legal or other independent professional advice and to secure the attendance of external representatives with relevant experience and expertise if it considers this necessary. - 1.3 The Committee provides assurance to the Trust's Audit Committee on the effectiveness of the risk management framework.
+- 1.1 The Quality Governance Committee is constituted as a Standing Committee of the Trust Board of Directors (the Board).
+Its constitution and terms of reference shall be set out below and subject to amendment when directed and agreed by the Board. - 1.2 The Committee is authorised by the Board to investigate any activity within its terms of reference.
+It is authorised to seek any information it requires from any employee and all employees are directed to co-operate with any request made by the Committee. - 1.3 The Committee is authorised by the Board to obtain legal or other independent professional advice and to secure the attendance of external representatives with relevant experience and expertise if it considers this necessary.